Softechanalytics/computer_vision/README.md

 - Optimizer: `Adam`

 ### 5. 📊 Evaluation
-- Evaluated model on test data.
+- Evaluated the model on test data.
 - Generated and analyzed a **confusion matrix**.
 - Visualized predictions on selected test images.